World leaders warn China and North Korea on nukes as Ukraine's Zelenskyy travels to G7 summit

 An EU official, speaking on condition of anonymity to brief reporters on the deliberations, said Zelenskyy will take part in two separate sessions Sunday.
 The first session will be with G7 members only and will focus on the war in Ukraine.
 The second session will include the G7 as well as the other nations invited to take part in the summit, and will focus on ''peace and stability.''

-The G7 leaders also used their summit to roll out a new wave of global sanctions on Moscow as well as plans to enhance the effectiveness of existing financial penalties meant to constrain President Vladimir Putin's war effort.
+The G7 leaders have rolled out a new wave of global sanctions on Moscow as well as plans to enhance the effectiveness of existing financial penalties meant to constrain President Vladimir Putin's war effort.
+Russia is now the most-sanctioned country in the world, but there are questions about the effectiveness.

 ''Our support for Ukraine will not waver,'' the G7 leaders said in a statement released after closed-door meetings.
 They vowed ''to stand together against Russia's illegal, unjustifiable and unprovoked war of aggression against Ukraine.''